mcandre/stank/README.md

         Show version information
 ```

+Each of `stank`, `funk`, and `rosy` have the ability to select lowlevel, nonPOSIX scripts as well, such as csh/tcsh scripts used in FreeBSD.

 Note that funk cannot reliably warn for missing shebangs if the extension is also missing; typically, script authors use one or the other to mark files as shell scripts.
 Lacking both a shebang and a file extension, means that a file could contain code for many languages, making it difficult to determine the POSIXy nature of the code.
 Even if an exhaustive set of ASTs are applied to test the file contents for syntactical validity across the dozens of available shell languages, there is a strong possibility in shorter files that the contents are merely incidentally valid script syntax, though the intent of the file is not to operate as a POSIX shell script.
 Short, nonPOSIX scripts such as for csh/tcsh could easily trigger a "POSIX" syntax match.
 In any case, know that the shebang is requisite for ensuring your scripts are properly interpreted.

 Note that funk may fail to present permissions warnings if the scripts are housed on non*nix file systems such as NTFS, where executable bits are often missing from the file metadata altogether.
 When storing shell scripts, be sure to set the appropriate file permissions, and transfer files as a bundle in a tarball or similar to safeguard against dropped permissions.